The Process in a Nutshell

-Read more about this in Questions about Google Apps.
+Read more about this in Questions about Google.

 You can add and suspend user accounts.

-Once logged into Populi, when you (or any of the users at your institution) click Email or Calendar, it will open the Gmail or Google Calendar accounts you have through your institution.
+Once logged into Populi, when you (or any of the users at your institution) click Email it will open the Gmail account you have through your institution.